 - a blood test

-- skin-prick test
+- a skin-prick test

 Allergy tests are mostly used once you’ve been diagnosed with asthma.
 They identify any allergies which could be setting off your asthma symptoms.